SoftUni-Internal/interactive-content/EN/10-Deployment/03-Deployment.md

 Type the **name** of your repository and press `Search`.

-Once your repository is found, click `Connect`.
+Once your repository has been located, click `Connect`.

 [/slide]